Table of Contents

 Typically, the primary difference between the mid-back and high back office chairs is appearance.
 A high back office chair is more noticeable because it has an additional part—the headrest, which makes it slightly taller.

 A high-back chair offers more support to your neck, lower and upper back, and shoulders.
 When compared to other options, the high back office chairs offer more adjustment options.
 This type of office chair is best suited for people who sit for extended periods.
-The high-back chairs are an excellent choice for those who suffer from back pain.
+The high back office chair with lumbar support is an excellent choice for those who suffer from back pain.

 Here are some benefits of high back office chairs: